scipy-conference/scipy_proceedings/papers/kyle_niemeyer/kyle_niemeyer.rst

           composition: *comp
           ignition-type: *ign

-This example contains the all of the information needed to evaluate the performance of a chemical kinetic model with five datapoints.
-In addition, the file includes metadata about the file itself, as well as reference information.
+This example contains all the information needed to evaluate the performance of a chemical kinetic model with five datapoints.
+The file also includes metadata about the file itself, as well as reference information.
-While these elements, including ``file-author``, ``file-version``, and the various entries in ``reference`` are not required by PyTeCK, a valid ChemKED file should include this information to be complete.
+While these elements, including ``file-author``, ``file-version``, and the entries in ``reference``, are not required by PyTeCK, a valid ChemKED file should include this information for completeness.
 The elements necessary for PyTeCK include the type of experiment given by ``experiment-type`` (currently limited to ``Ignition delay``), the ``kind`` of apparatus used to measure ignition delay (``shock tube`` or